SocialFinanceDigitalLabs/sf-nova-vscode-extension/README.md

 To use this extension, follow these steps:

 1. Open the python entry file for your app
-1. click on the stlite icon on the activity bar and click on the "Launch stlite preview" button
+2. click on the sf-nova icon on the activity bar and click on the "Launch preview" button
-5. The preview of your Streamlit app will be shown in the integrated VSCode panel.
+3. The preview of your Streamlit app will be shown in the integrated VSCode panel.

 ## Python Dependencies